 It is the responsibility of the licensee to renew their license, if they so choose, regardless if the licensee receives a reminder notice for renewal from the VBOA.

 All licensed Virginia CPAs must renew their individual license annually.
-In general, an Individual CPA License expires on the last day of the month in which the license was originally issued.
-Licensees may visit the Virginia Board of Accountancy’s (VBOA) Licensee Search to determine when their license is due to expire.
-An Individual CPA License may be renewed within 40 days of expiration.
+In general, an individual CPA license expires on the last day of the month in which the license was originally issued.
+Licensees may visit the VBOA’s Licensee Search to determine when their license is due to expire.
+An individual CPA license may be renewed within 40 days of expiration.

 A Virginia license provides its holder with a 12-month privilege to use the CPA title in Virginia or provide attest or compilation services to persons and entities located in Virginia.